-For questions concerning your Smoke and Carbon Monoxide Alarm, please call our Consumer Hotline at 1-800-880-6788.

-For your convenience, write down the following information.
-If you call our consumer hotline, these are the first questions you will be asked:

-Alarm Model Number (located on back of the alarm): Date of Manufacture (located on back of the alarm): Date of Purchase: Where Purchased:
+Alarm, please call of ir Consumer Hotilne at 1-800-880-6788. write down the following information.
+If you call these are the first questions you will be asked: Alarm Model Number (located on back of the alarm): Date of Manufacture (located on back of the alarm): Date of Purchase: